ukrocks007/onlineTODOList/README.md

 ## Brief description

 This web application is used to manage Todo lists of multiple users.
-User can signup and login using email address and password.
-User can create multiple Todo lists containing multiple tasks.
-User can check and uncheck the tasks.
+User can **signup** and **login** using *email address and password*.
+User can create **multiple Todo lists containing multiple tasks**.
+User can **check and uncheck** the tasks.
 By using update button the lists are stored in database.
-User can perform CRUD operations on Todo lists and the tasks within the lists.
+User can perform *CRUD operations on Todo lists and the tasks within the lists*.

 ## Overview of the technologies/architecture

 The application has three parts.
-1. Frontend
+1. **Frontend**
    - React application using tabler-react
-2. Backend
+2. **Backend**
    - Node REST API using express
-3. Database
+3. **Database**
    - MongoDB

-Frontend and backend are two independant application.
+Frontend and backend are two **independant application**.
 Backend is dependent on mongodb.

-Frontend uses tabler-react as UI framework & supports all popular web browsers.
-Frontend is mobile responsive and supports all screen resolutions.
+Frontend uses tabler-react as UI framework & supports *all popular web browsers*.
+Frontend is **mobile responsive and supports all screen resolutions**.

 ## Security considerations

-Backend saves passwords in encrypted format in database.
-Also uses JWT for login.
-So unauthorized access to the APIs are prevented.
-While using in production make sure to change the JWT secret from backend config file located in configs folder.
+Backend saves passwords in **encrypted format** in database.
+Also uses *JWT* for login.
+So **unauthorized access** to the APIs are prevented.
+While using in production make sure to change the J*WT secret* from backend config file located in configs folder.

 ## How to build and deploy the application